tomwayson/angular-esri-loader/README.md

 ### 4.x Types
 Follow [these instructions](https://github.com/Esri/jsapi-resources/tree/master/4.x/typescript) to install the 4.x types.

+For Angular CLI applications, you will also need to add "arcgis-js-api" to compilerOptions.types in src/tsconfig.app.json and src/tsconfig.spec.json [as shown here](https://gist.github.com/tomwayson/e6260adfd56c2529313936528b8adacd#adding-the-arcgis-api-for-javascript-types).

 Then you can use the `__esri` namespace for the types as seen in [this example](https://github.com/kgs916/angular2-esri4-components/blob/68861b286fd3a4814c495c2bd723e336e917ced2/src/lib/esri4-map/esri4-map.component.ts#L20-L26).

 ### 3.x Types